aws-samples/amazon-pinpoint-lex-bot/README.md

 2. Set Environment variables - these are dynamic configuration parameters that you will be able to switch/change in production.
 * PinpointApplicationId 	The ID of the Pinpoint project that you created earlier.
 * BotName 	The name of the Lex bot that you created earlier.
+* BotNumber The Pinpoint number Lex Bot should use (if you have more than one).
+Alternatively, consider checking which number customer sent the request to first.
 * BotAlias 	Latest (or whichever alias you gave the bot)
 * Region 	The AWS Region that you created the Amazon Pinpoint project and Lex bot in.
 3. Associate Lambda with SNS.